Historical Football Kits

 Team photographs of the late Victorian period often show players with a three-lions crest sewn onto their tops leading some to suppose that this was the club's crest.
 In fact, these are FA badges which players capped for their country cut from their England shirts and had sewn onto their club shirts to distinguish them from their uncapped colleagues.
 This practice died out in the 1890s.

-The Sixties brought a return to Division One and another FA Cup Final in 1960 (the town's crest was added to the team's shirts just for the final) but by the end of the decade, Rovers, along with their Lancashire neighbours from Bolton, Preston, Burnley and Accrington, were eclipsed by the big city clubs from Liverpool and Manchester.
-Their decline took them down tblackburn rovers crest 1974o Division Three in 1971.
+Another FA Cup Final in 1960 (the town's crest was added to the team's shirts just for the final) heralded a brief period of success but by the end of the decade, Rovers, along with their Lancashire neighbours from Bolton, Preston, Burnley and Accrington, were eclipsed by the big city clubs from Liverpool and Manchester.
+Their decline took them blackburn rovers crest 1974down to Division Three in 1971.

-In 1974, a crest, consisting of a Lancashire rose with the club's initials embroided below) was added to the shirts, the first time that the team had sported a badge outside of an FA Cup final.
-Appearing out of the blue part of the shirt, this was not easy to see and in 1989 it was replaced by a far more distinctive version, which was still in use 30 years later.
+In 1974, a crest, consisting of a Lancashire rose with the club's initials embroidered below) was added to the shirts, the first time that the team had sported a badge outside of an FA Cup final.
+Appearing out of the blue part of the shirt, this was not easy to see and in 1989 it was replaced by a far more distinctive version, which is still in use today.

 Sources